sgmoore/Audiobookshelf-calibre-plugin/README.md

 1. Click the Audiobookshelf icon or right-click and select "Sync from Audiobookshelf"

-### Quick Link Books

-1. Right-click the Audiobookshelf icon and select "Quick Link Books"
-2. Books will be automatically linked based on ISBN/ASIN matches
+#### Scheduled Sync

+Enable scheduled sync in the plugin configuration to automatically sync metadata at a specified time once a day.

-### Manual Linking
+### Linking Books

 1. Select books in your Calibre library
 2. Right-click the Audiobookshelf icon and select "Link Audiobookshelf Book"
 3. Select the matching book from your Audiobookshelf library Matched titles/authors will be highlighted and shown at the top for easier identification, a reading progress indicator will show which books you've started.

-### Scheduled Sync

-Enable scheduled sync in the plugin configuration to automatically sync metadata at a specified time once a day.
+#### Quick Link Books

+Quick Linking attempts to match up books by ISBN and ASIN (Audible ASIN).
+NGL doesn't work well, if there are suggestions on how to improve this I'm all ears.

+1. Right-click the Audiobookshelf icon and select "Quick Link Books"
+2. Books will be automatically linked based on ISBN/ASIN matches

+### Audiobooks Not in Calibre

+Builds a table of audiobooks in Audiobookshelf that aren't linked to a book in calibre.

 ## Support